 Figuring where to drain an outdoor kitchen sink comes up usually at the beginning of an outdoor kitchen design process.
-The sink is simply a feature everybody expects to get in this area and it cannot work without some sort of plumbing.
+The sink is simply a feature everybody expects to get in this area, and it cannot work without some plumbing.

 Where to drain an outdoor kitchen sink?
 There are four basic ways plumbing can be created for an outdoor kitchen sink: